My all time favorite ice cream – Mint Chip!! This Mint Chip Ice cream recipe starts with a custard base and is slow churned in your ice cream maker.

 - Heat the whole milk in a thick-bottomed pot and bring it to a simmer.
 Remove from heat and stir in the peppermint extract.
 Whisk the egg yolks and sugar in a bowl until smooth and creamy.
 Temper the eggs by slowly adding the hot milk to the whipped egg mixture while whisking.

 - Pour the mixture back into the heavy pot and stir with a wooden or silicon spoon over low heat for 10 minutes.
 The mixture will start to thicken and coat the spoon.

 - Do not allow the mixture to boil.
 You don’t want scrambled eggs in your ice cream.

 - Pour the custard from the pot into a clean bowl and place a piece of plastic over the top to prevent a skin from forming.
 Allow to cool in the fridge for at least an hour.

 - Chop the chocolate by hand or in a food processor to your desired chunkiness.

-- Whisk the heavy cream into the custard then transfer it into your ice cream maker.
+- Whisk the heavy cream and a drop of green food coloring into the custard then transfer it into your ice cream maker.

-- Add the chocolate in by hand before transferring it to a freezer safe container.
-If you want your ice cream ready to eat now, you can enjoy it at a soft serve consistency, or leave it in the maker and place it in the fridge for 30 minutes to firm up quickly.
+- Add the chocolate in by hand before transferring it to a freezer-safe container.
+If you want your ice cream ready to eat now, you can enjoy it at soft-serve consistency.
+Transfer the ice cream to a freezer-safe container and freeze overnight to firm up.